 This valley close to Sheffield is extremely popular with visitors who come to enjoy the attractive mix of water and woodland within the surrounding moorland.
 The road winds up the left flank of Ladybower, Derwent and Howden Reservoirs for nearly 8 miles to a turnaround at King’s Tree, from where there is a fantastic view of the Derwent Dams.

 On Sundays throughout the year, and Saturdays and Bank Holidays from Easter until the end of October, the road beyond Fairholmes is closed to motor vehicles to provide a more relaxing environment for walkers and cyclists.
-A frequent minibus service operates between Fairholmes and King’s Tree at these times, and blue badge holders may continue to drive up the valley respecting other road users.
+Drivers displaying a blue badge may continue to drive up the valley respecting other road users.

 Fairholmes Car Park